00012670/Dice-Game/README.md

 # Dice-Game

-## This website is designed for dice game.
+## This website is designed for Dice Game.

 To determine which player won, you just need to refresh the page.
 The dice will instantly determine the winner.